nbortz/vyper_helloworld/README.md

 Because Vyper is a language designed to create smart contracts, I found the easist way to compile and run my function was through https://remix.ethereum.org/.
 They offer an online environment to compile, deploy, and then call functions from contracts to test and learn.
+In order to run the code in remix, you need to navigate to the plugins button, bottom right corner, search the vyper plugin, and enable it.
+Then you can compile the file, ensure you are using the Vyper compiler tab, and not the Solidity compiler.
+After the contract is compiled, navigate to the deploy/run transactions tab and deploy helloworld.vy.
+The default settings are fine.
+From there, it will appear under deployed contracts and you can call the "hello" function, which will then return "Hello World" below the button to call the function.